List of fastest production motorcycles: Breakaways from the agreement

 Cycle World reported that "the same BMW who instigated the 'agreement' in the first place" had broken it with the 188 mph BMW S1000RR, whose top speed was reported in July, 2010.

 The 2013 Ducati 1199 Panigale R was delivered with an electronic speedometer that blanked when the motorcycle exceeded 186 mph (300 km/h), leading commentators to question if Ducati was signaling their withdrawal from the gentlemen's agreement.

-In 2014, Kawasaki announced that the upcoming Ninja H2R will have a non-street legal "track-only" version making 296 hp that will not have a speed limiter, reaching 210 mph in testing, but Kawasaki did not specify whether they planned to speed limit the street-legal version, which has about 200 hp, to conform to the gentlemen's agreement.
+In 2014, Kawasaki announced that the upcoming Ninja H2 will have a non-street legal "track-only" version (Ninja H2R) making 296 hp that will not have a speed limiter, reaching 210 mph in testing, but Kawasaki did not specify whether they planned to speed limit the street-legal version, which has about 200 hp, to conform to the gentlemen's agreement.